Jeremie-Beucler/PCBS_spider_bias/README.md

 ### What I learned from this course

-I feel like the course gave us a fantastic **toolbox** to use in our future projects: Pygame, Expyriment, Github, github.io, Pandas, the PCBS ressources and Automatetheboringstuff.
+I feel like the course gave us a fantastic **toolbox** to use in our future projects: Pygame, Expyriment, Github, github.io, Pandas, the PCBS ressources and Automatetheboringstuff...
 Furthermore, we also learned about **good scientific practices**: the clarity of the code, the availability of the data and of the material used in the experiment (thanks to Github, for instance).

 ### What I still got to learn

 I still have a lot to learn.
-For instance, I didn't used Expyriment in the most efficient way (I basically recoded the TouchScreenButtonBox as I didn't manage to use it whith a Canva object, and I didn't use the *move* function to move the stimuli).
+For instance, I didn't used Expyriment in the most efficient way (I basically recoded the TouchScreenButtonBox as I didn't manage to use it whith a Canva object, and I didn't use the *"move"* function to move the stimuli).
 Also, my code could have shorter and clearer.

 In the future, I would like to start using *R* for making statistics and get familiarized with Matlab.
 I also intend to deepen my knowledge in Python (finishing Automatetheboringstuff would be a good start).